MileHacker Logo

 • Further drive from Miami/Fort Lauderdale airports

-• Less convenient for main park road access
+• Less convenient for main park a road leading to

 • Authentic small-town feel